Croat–Bosniak War: Bosniak forces

 The Sarajevo government was slow in the organization of an effective military force.
-Initially they were organized in the Territorial Defence (TO), which had been a separate part of the armed forces of Yugoslavia, and in various paramilitary groups such as the Patriotic League, Green Berets and Black Swans.
+Initially they were organized in the TO, which had been a separate part of the armed forces of Yugoslavia, and in various paramilitary groups such as the Patriotic League, Green Berets and Black Swans.
 The Bosniaks had the upper hand in manpower, but were lacking an effective supply of arms and heavy weaponry.
-The Army of the Republic of Bosnia and Herzegovina was formed in April 1992.
+The ARBiH was formed in April 1992.
 Its structure was based on the Yugoslav TO organization.
 It included 13 infantry brigades, 12 separate platoons, one military police battalion, one engineer battalion, and a presidential escort company.

 In August 1992, five ARBiH Corps were established: 1st Corps in Sarajevo, 2nd Corps in Tuzla, 3rd Corps in Zenica, 4th Corps in Mostar and 5th Corps in Bihać.
 In the second half of 1993 two additional corps were created, the 6th Corps headquartered in Konjic and 7th Corps headquartered in Travnik.
 The main tactical unit of the ARBiH was a brigade which had three to four subordinate infantry battalions and supporting forces.
 The size of a brigade varied, it could have as many as 4–5,000 men or fewer than 1,000.

 By 1993, the ARBiH had around 20 main battle tanks, including T-55 tanks, 30 APCs and some heavy artillery pieces.
 In mid 1993, the 3rd ARBiH Corps had 100 120-mm mortars; 10 105-mm, 122-mm, and 155-mm howitzers; 8–10 antiaircraft guns; 25–30 antiaircraft machine guns; two or three tanks; and two or three ZIS 76-mm armored weapons.
 The Bosniak forces also had 128-mm multiple-barrel rocket launchers, but lacked necessary ammunition.
 According to a July 1993 estimate by CIA, the ARBiH had 100,000–120,000 men, 25 tanks and less than 200 artillery pieces and heavy mortars.
 The army had problems with ammunition and rifle shortages and scarce medical supplies.

 The ARBiH had logistics centres in Zagreb and Rijeka for the recruitment of men and received weapons and ammunition from Croatia despite the UN arms embargo.
 This practice lasted until at most April 1993.
 According to Izetbegović, by mid 1993 the ARBiH had brought in 30,000 rifles and machine-guns, 20 million bullets, 37,000 mines, and 46,000 anti-tank missiles.